NC State Extension Publications

 Skip to Credit Card Convenience Fee

-Twenty-five percent of respondents charged a convenience fee for credit card purchases.
-This is a 7% decrease compared to 2022.
+Fifty percent of respondents charged a convenience fee for credit card purchases.
+This represents a 100% increase compared to 2023.

 Sales by Industry Segments